rich-s-d/Python-3-/README.md

 list = [1,2,3,5]
 print(list[2:]) # Returns [3,5]
 # The below are soft copies, in that they create a copy of the references but the items mutated, for example with an append().
 Rebinding, ie replacing the list will stop this.
-list2 = list[:] # Where list is list2 is False but where list == list2, BUT, items are updated in both. list2 = list.copy() # A more readable way to copy.
+list2 = list[:] # Full slice.
+Where list is list2 is False but where list == list2, BUT, items are updated in both. list2 = list.copy() # A more readable way to copy.
 list2 = list(list) # Best way to copy, as any iterable series as a source can be passed, not just lists.
 # See below: